A repair person must provide a written evaluation when the costs for a repair are estimated to be higher than $50.

 - the defective parts are replaced by refurbished parts;

 - the merchant must send the defective parts back to the manufacturer or distributor because a repair is under warranty.

 Repairs under warranty

 A repair person is not required to provide an evaluation when a repair is done for free, such as when it is under warranty.

-Whatever the device that needs repair, false or misleading statements are always prohibited.
+Whatever the small appliance that needs repair, false or misleading statements are always prohibited.
 For example, a repair person breaks the law if they pretend a part is needed for a repair when it is not.

 Were you unable to find an answer to your question?
 Please call us.

 The information contained on this page is presented in simple terms to make it easier to understand.
 It does not replace the texts of the laws and regulations.